 One of the most famous hobbit holes ever made was crafted by hand on rented property by a man named Simon Dale.
 This is a sustainable underground dwelling that Mr. Dale dug out, only to be forced to leave after issues with the landlord (perhaps aiming to recreate the Scouring of the Shire?)
-He’s since gone on to offer plans for anyone interested in the subterranean lifestyle to make a place all their own.
+He’s since gone on to offer plans for anyone interested in the subterranean lifestyle to make a similar hobbit home all their own.

 What if you could have a hobbit home on your own property?
-Family-owned Wooden Wonders lets you do just that, with options to build a chicken coop, a shed, or a cottage from their wide range of building options.
+Family-owned Wooden Wonders lets you do just that, with options to build a chicken coop, shed, or even a cottage in the style of a hobbit hole.
 They can do it above or below ground, depending on your specifications, and each one brings a little bit of fantasy that has your personal touch all over it.
 Consider it another addition to your backyard bucket list!

 For a scant $245 a night, this Shire reproduction crafted by Steve Michaels and his wife Christine can be yours.
-They’ve gone for the deep cuts to make every space feel as fanciful as possible, even creating benches and environmental additions that add special Shire flair to the thriving metropolis of Trout Creek, Montana.
+They’ve gone for the deep cuts to make every space feel as fanciful as possible; even creating benches and environmental additions that add special Shire flair to already-idyllic Trout Creek, Montana.

 Made in 1975 with no direct intention of emulating Tolkien’s description of The Shire, William Morgan’s Dune House nonetheless conjures up images of the squat residents of Middle Earth.
 A dual room pair of domiciles measuring 750-square-feet apiece, these land somewhere in the gray area between science fiction and fantasy.

-For approximately $42 a square foot, you can order a Green Magic Home, which brings the joy of cave dwelling into the 21st century.
+For approximately $42 a square foot, you can order a Green Magic Home of your very own, which brings the joy of cave dwelling into the 21st century.
 Cut to your specifications and complete with wooden doors and windows, there’s no end to the ways you can build a Green Magic Home.
 From tiny to immense, each design works with the natural environment while never skimping on contemporary luxury.

 Probably the most impressive piece on this list, Peter Archer loved Tolkien’s work so much, he just couldn’t help but re-create it to his own specifications.
-Though it might not slink under the turf like most hobbit houses, it captures the fantasy essence in every curve and lovingly crafted rafter.
+Though it might not slink under the turf like most hobbit houses, it captures the fantasy essence in every curve, carefully selected furnishing, and lovingly crafted rafter.
 Consider it more a taste of Buckland than Hobbiton.

-Partially a private rental, but also a live-in art gallery, the adobe structure works perfectly with the powerful Santa Fe heat–minimizing the need for A/C. And, the location can’t be beat.
-It’s a short trip to the Santa Fe plaza, making it far more urbane than the traditionally bucolic hole-in-the-ground.
+Partially a private rental, but also a live-in art gallery, the adobe structure works perfectly with the powerful Santa Fe heat–minimizing the need for A/C. And, the location can’t be beat; it’s just a short trip to the Santa Fe plaza, making it far more urbane than the traditionally bucolic hole-in-the-ground.

 Really more of a dwarven hold than a hobbit home, Villa Vals in Switzerland is proof that the future lies beneath the surface, not in the skyscrapers reaching into the clouds.
-Full of Dutch art and architecture by Bjarne Mastenbroek, this is where Durin would dwell were he to jump off the page.
+Full of Dutch art and architecture by Bjarne Mastenbroek, this is where Durin would dwell were he to jump off the page and move to Europe.

-An abandoned place that only needs a little TLC and a lot of indoor plumbing, this stone house is as lovely as it is dangerous.
+An abandoned place that needs a little TLC and a lot of indoor plumbing, this stone house is as lovely as it is dangerous.
 It might not be a dead-ringer for a hobbit home, but it does evoke the same sense of mystery as the Barrow Downs.
 Just don’t expect Tom Bombadil to show up!

-A new trend among those who are tired of heating their aboveground living quarters during the brutal winters, Turf Houses make sustainable hobbit/viking living a vogue notion.
+These represent a new trend among those who are tired of heating their aboveground living quarters during the brutal winters.
+Iceland’s Turf Houses make sustainable hobbit/viking living a vogue notion.
 Besides the ultra-rustic looks, these turf houses with their grassy roofs offer a practical design for saving money on insulation, should you reside where extreme weather is the norm.

 Built on a private peninsula overlooking the Mount Hartman Nature Reserve where the rare Grenanda Dove makes its nest, this is a rental to remember that is as much luxury hacienda as it is fantasy villa.

-Built by dress designer Kristie Wolfe for a pittance, this is our favorite choice due to the painstaking artistry that Ms. Wolfe brings to everything she does.
-Appropriately placed in the kingdom of Hawaii, there’s few places more mystical and serene in the world.
+Built by dress designer Kristie Wolfe for a pittance, this is one our favorite Hobbit homes due to the painstaking artistry that Ms. Wolfe brings to everything she does.
+Located in scenic Hawaii, there’s few places more mystical and serene in the world.